 The view looking towards the Eiffel Tower from Trocadéro Gardens has been carefully framed.

-Further up the slope, an energetic fountain pumps jets of water at 5700 litres per second – but this lady is in a more serene spot.
+Further down the slope, an energetic Trocadéro fountain pumps jets of water at 5,700 litres (about 1,254 gallons) per second.

-…or is she actually looking at the horse heads below her, as they seem to frolic above what could be a leaking drinking trough.
+Perhaps she is also taking in the antics of the horse heads below her, as they seem to frolic above what could be a leaking drinking trough.

 Wisely, this man is holding back his horse lest he, too lose his head!